 Section 16(a) of the Exchange Act requires the company's directors and executive officers and persons beneficially owning more than ten percent of a registered class of the company's equity securities to file reports of holdings and transactions in the company's common stock (including derivatives thereof) on Forms 3, 4 and 5 with the SEC and the NYSE.
 These persons are also required to furnish the company with copies of all Forms 3, 4 and 5 that they file.
-Based solely on the company's review of the copies of such forms it has received and other information, including written representations by such directors and executive officers, the company believes that all of its directors and executive officers complied with all filing requirements applicable to them with respect to transactions during the fiscal year ended December 31, 2016 as required by Section 16(a) of the Exchange Act.
+Based solely on the company's review of the copies of such forms it has received and other information, including written representations by such directors and executive officers, the company believes that all of its directors and executive officers complied with all filing requirements applicable to them with respect to transactions during the fiscal year ended December 31, 2017 as required by Section 16(a) of the Exchange Act, with the exception of Christine M. Castellano who filed an amendment on February 17, 2017 to report transactions inadvertently omitted from a Form 4 filed on February 9, 2017.